 Spring: It’s the Best and Worst of Times

 Spring provides the conditions grass likes—warm days and cool nights—which makes this season a good time to repair lumps and bumps.
 It can also be the worst time if the soil is soggy.
 You may be doing more damage than good walking on the lawn.
 Wait until the soil has had a chance to dry out.

 Topdressing with quality topsoil or compost could be your best solution for minor problems.
 Cut the lawn or affected area very short before topdressing.
 It’ll be easier to see the area and level the topsoil.

 Apply no more than ½” at a time and gently level it without completely covering the grass.
 The grass will continue to grow through the topdressing.
 If a half-inch of soil isn’t enough, continue to topdress over several months until the area is level.

-If a deeper, but small, hole is surrounded by healthy lawn, you may be able to level the hole with soil and allow the grass to fill in.
+If a deeper, but small, hole is surrounded by a healthy lawn, you may be able to level the hole with soil and allow the grass to fill in.
 Larger areas will need to be seeded or patched with sod.

 Are you considering leveling your lawn using a roller?
 Here’s my advice: DON’T DO IT!
 It’s the worst thing you can do.
-It may seem logical, but grass won’t grow in the heavily compressed soil created by leveling with a roller.
+It may seem logical, but the grass won’t grow in the heavily compressed soil created by leveling with a roller.

-The best ways to help prevent lumps and bumps in your lawn is to keep it thick and healthy.
+The best way to help prevent lumps and bumps in your lawn is to keep it thick and healthy.
 Aerate regularly to loosen soil and allow more moisture and oxygen to reach the roots.
 Overseed to thicken lawns.
 Fertilize regularly using a nitrogen-rich fertilizer, such as Milorganite, to keep your grass lush and green.
 Stay on top of pest problems before they get out of control.